-14.6 T2 Kelvin-Helmholtz Instability - Excitation of Ocean Waves by Wind
+14.6.1 T2 Discontinuous Flow: Kelvin-Helmholtz Instability

-A particularly simple type of vorticity distribution is one where the vorticity is confined to a thin, plane interface between two immiscible fluids.
+A particularly interesting, simple type of vorticity distribution is one where the vorticity is confined to a thin, plane interface between two immiscible fluids.
 In other words, one fluid is in uniform motion relative to the other.
-This type of flow arises quite frequently; for example, when the wind blows over the ocean or when smoke from a smokestack discharges into the atmosphere.
+This type of flow arises quite frequently; for example, when the wind blows over the ocean or when smoke from a smokestack discharges into the atmosphere (a flow that is locally planar but not globally).
 Following the discussion of the previous section, we expect that a boundary layer will form at the interface and the vorticity will slowly diffuse away from it.
 However, quite often the boundary layer is much thinner than the length scale associated with the flow and we can therefore treat it as a plane discontinuity in the velocity field.
-It turns out that, when gravity is unimportant, this type of flow is unstable, as we shall now demonstrate.
-This is known as the Kelvin-Helmholtz instability.
-It provides another good illustration of the behavior of vorticity as well as an introduction to techniques that are commonly used to analyze fluid instabilities.
+We shall analyze the stability of this flow, initially without gravity (this subsection), then with gravity present (next subsection).
+Our analysis will provide another illustration of the behavior of vorticity as well as an introduction to techniques that are commonly used to analyze fluid instabilities.

-We restrict attention to the simplest version of the instability: Consider an equilibrium with a fluid of density $\rho+$ moving horizontally with speed V above a second fluid, which is at rest, with density $\rho-$ .
-Let x be a coordinate measured along the planar interface and let y be measured perpendicular to it, and ignore gravity.
-(We shall explore the influence of gravity in Ex.
-14.15.)

-The equilibrium contains a sheet of vorticity lying in the plane y=0, across which the velocity changes discontinuously.
+We shall restrict attention to the simplest version of this flow: an equilibrium with a fluid of density ρ+ moving horizontally with speed V above a second fluid, which is at rest, with density ρ- .
+We let x be a coordinate measured along the planar interface in the direction of the flow, and let y be measured perpendicular to it.
+The equilibrium contains a sheet of vorticity lying in the plane y = 0, across which the velocity changes discontinuously.
 Now, this discontinuity ought to be treated as a boundary layer, with a thickness determined by the viscosity.
 However, in this problem, we shall analyze disturbances with length scales much greater than the thickness of the boundary layer.
 A corollary of this assumption is that we can ignore viscous stresses in the body of the flow.
-We also specialise to very subsonic speeds, for which the flow can be treated as incompressible, and we ignore the effects of surface tension and gravity.
+We also specialise to very subsonic speeds, for which the flow can be treated as incompressible, and we ignore the effects of surface tension as well as gravity.

 A full description of this flow requires solving the full equations of fluid dynamics, which are quite non-linear and, it turns out, for this problem can only be solved numerically.
 However, we can make progress analytically on an important sub-problem.
 This is the issue of whether or not this equilibrium flow is stable to small perturbations.
 To answer this question, we linearize the fluid equations in the amplitude of the perturbations.
-If we discover that the perturbations grow with time, then to learn the consequences we will be forced to consider the full non-linear problem.
-However, uncovering the conditions for instability is a very important first step in our analysis of the flow, a step that can be done analytically.

-Let us imagine a small perturbation to the location of the interface by an amount $\xi(x)$ [Fig. 14.17(a)].
-We denote the associated perturbations to the pressure and velocity by $\delta P, \delta \mathbf{v}$ .
-That is, we write where $P_0$ is the constant pressure in the equilibrium flow about which we are perturbing, V is the constant speed of the flow above the interface, and H(y) is the Heaviside step function (1 for y > 0 and 0 for y < 0).
+We consider a small vertical perturbation $\xi(x,t)$ in the location of the interface [Fig. 14.17(a) below].
+We denote the associated perturbations to the pressure and velocity by $\delta P, \delta \mathbf{v}$.
+That is, we write where P_0 is the constant pressure in the equilibrium flow about which we are perturbing, V is the constant speed of the flow above the interface, and H(y) is the Heaviside step function (1 for y > 0 and 0 for y < 0).
 We substitute these $P(\mathbf{x}, t)$ and $\mathbf{v}(\mathbf{x}, t)$ into the governing equations: the incompressibility relation and the viscosity-free Navier Stokes equation, i.e., the Euler equation,

-$$P(\mathbf{x},t) = P_0 + \delta P(\mathbf{x},t) , \quad \mathbf{v} = VH(y)\mathbf{e}x + \delta \mathbf{v}(\mathbf{x},t) , \qquad (14.69)$$
+$$P(\mathbf{x},t) = P_0 + \delta P(\mathbf{x},t) , \quad \mathbf{v} = V H(y) \mathbf{e}x + \delta \mathbf{v}(\mathbf{x},t) , \quad (14.66)$$

-$$\nabla \cdot \mathbf{v} = 0 \,, \tag{14.70}$$
+$$\boldsymbol{\nabla} \cdot \mathbf{v} = 0 , \qquad (14.67)$$

-$$\frac{d\mathbf{v}}{dt} = \frac{-\nabla P}{\rho} \ . \tag{14.71}$$
+$$\frac{d\mathbf{v}}{dt} = \frac{-\boldsymbol{\nabla}P}{\rho} \,. \tag{14.68}$$